The Century House Historical Society hosts musical, poetical, and theatrical events in the Widow Jane Mine.

 Another yearly event is the Subterranean Poetry Festival.

-Here are some links to videos of past performances in the Mine:
+Here are some links to videos and sound recordings of past performances in the Mine:

 - SextantWorks: The Mambo, an impromptu concert by Hassan Hakmoun and band (2014).